Axel Johnson Group: Axel Johnson AB

 Axel Johnson AB is a Swedish family business that builds and develops trade and service businesses in the European market, with a main focus on the Nordic region.
-Group companies currently comprise Axel Johnson International, Axfood, Dustin, KICKS, Novax, Martin & Servera and Åhléns.
+Group companies currently comprise Axel Johnson International, Axfood, Dustin, Novax, Martin & Servera and the solar energy group AxSol.

-The wholly and partly owned companies in the Axel Johnson AB group have annual sales of approximately SEK 72 billion and some 20,000 employees (2016).
+The wholly and partly owned companies in the Axel Johnson AB group have annual sales of approximately SEK 118 billion and some 27,000 employees (2022).

 Axel Johnson AB is one of four independent companies in the Axel Johnson Group, together with property company AxFast, holding company Altocumulus and the US company Axel Johnson Inc. In addition, the Axel Johnson Group has an ownership interest in Nordstjernan.
 The Axel Johnson Group is owned by Antonia Ax:son Johnson (great-granddaughter of company founder Axel Johnson) and her family.

 AltoCumulus

-Altocumulus works with asset management and has offices in Stockholm and Luxembourg.
+AltoCumulus is an asset management company and family office based in Stockholm and Luxembourg.

 Nordstjernan

 Nordstjernan is a family controlled investment company with active ownership in Nordic companies.
 Axel Johnson Group ownership in Nordstjernan amounts to six percent.